core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 *	The list of items is ordered by type and label.

 *	SIDs are assigned sequentially for the entry point up to the size of the registered SID range.
-It is important to note that sequentially assigning SIDs optimizes the CBOR serialization due to the use of delta encoding.
+This approach is recommended to minimize the serialization overhead, especially when delta encoding is implemented.

 *	If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.